Benchmarking Unsupervised Object Representations for Video Sequences: Results

 Tracking objects with the same color is challenging for all models (\figref{fig:chall}).
 In particular, \textsc{OP3} appears to rely on object color as a way to separate objects.

-\textsc{OP3} and \textsc{ViMON} are not sensitive to object size (\figref{fig:chall}).
-They exhibit only slightly decreased performance on the large objects test set, presumably because large objects cause more occlusion (\figref{fig:chall}). \textsc{TBA} shows increased performance on small objects but performs poorly on the large objects set, providing further evidence of a bias towards certain object sizes.
+\textsc{OP3}, \textsc{ViMON} and \textsc{SCALOR} are not sensitive to object size (\figref{fig:chall}).
+They exhibit only slightly decreased performance on the large objects test set, presumably because large objects cause more occlusion (\figref{fig:chall}). \textsc{TBA} shows increased performance on small objects but performs poorly on the large objects set.